Montelukast side effects: what patients need to know

 Summary

-Montelukast commonly causes headache, abdominal pain and, in children, behavioural changes.
-The MHRA has issued specific warnings about neuropsychiatric side effects including agitation, depression and suicidal thoughts.
-Most patients tolerate it well, but any mood or behaviour changes should be reported promptly.
+Montelukast often causes headache, abdominal pain and, in children, changes in behaviour.
+The MHRA has issued specific warnings about neuropsychiatric side effects.
+These include agitation, depression and suicidal thoughts.
+Most people tolerate the medicine well.
+But you should report any change in mood or behaviour straight away.

 Common side effects of montelukast

-Montelukast (brand name Singulair) is a leukotriene receptor antagonist used for asthma and allergic rhinitis.
+Montelukast (brand name Singulair) is a leukotriene receptor antagonist.
+Doctors prescribe it for asthma and allergic rhinitis (hay fever).
+It blocks leukotriene D4 receptors.

 Common side effects in adults (affecting 1 in 10 to 1 in 100 people):

-- Headache: the most frequently reported side effect, typically mild
+- Headache: the most often reported side effect, and usually mild

-- Upper respiratory tract infection: reported in clinical trials, though causation is not always clear
+- Upper respiratory tract infection: a cold or chest infection reported in trials, though the cause is not always clear

 Common side effects in children: